Journal of the American

-You can also view the entire issue in an electronic flipbook in the all-new AASL eCOLLAB, an elearning laboratory for AASL members and subscribers.
+The entire issue can be viewed in an electronic flipbook in AASL eCOLLAB, an elearning laboratory for AASL members and subscribers.
 To gain access to this repository of professional development and resources, you are invited to join AASL or subscribe to eCOLLAB.

 Click on the issue cover to view:

 The Table of Contents

 A podcast with Hilda about her issue “Dewey or Don’t We”